ieee-logo-black2

 The IEEE Journal of Selected Topics in Electromagnetics, Antennas and Propagation (JSTEAP) is co-sponsored by the Antennas and Propagation Society (AP-S), Microwave Theory and Technology Society (MTT-S), and the Communications Society (ComSoc).
 The focus of JSTEAP is on contributions that bridge the gaps between electromagnetics, communications, and microwave technology and manuscripts incorporating at least two of these aspects are particularly encouraged.
 All types of contributions are welcome including theory, experimental results, designs, applied engineering innovations, surveys, tutorials and reviews.
 Each issue of JSTEAP is devoted to a specific technical topic and thus provides to JSTEAP readers a collection of up-to-date papers on that topic.
 These issues are expected to be valuable to the research community and become a source of valuable references.

 JSTEAP is a fully Open Access journal and is committed to supporting open and transparent research exchange and enabling authors to embrace best practices in data and code sharing.
-Papers with AI components must provide access to their training sets and code in the public domain.
+All submitted manuscripts should contain sufficient detail to allow their research contributions and results to be verified and repeated by independent researchers.

 Submission Guidelines